zenml-io/zenml/docs/book/how-to/develop-locally/keep-your-pipeline-dashboard-clean.md

 ## Deleting Pipelines

-Pipelines can be deleted and recreated using the command:
+Pipelines that are no longer needed can be deleted using the command:

 ```bash
 zenml pipeline delete <PIPELINE_ID_OR_NAME>